Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: Experiments

 \subsection{Prompts}

 \paragraph{In-Context Examples}

 We experiment with $k = 0, 1, 2, 4$ and $8$ in-context demonstrations, which are the same for each instance, and selected as the first $k$ examples from a fixed set of $8$.
-For \texttt{curie}, \texttt{davinci}, and \texttt{davinci-instruct-beta} models, we report the mean and standard error over 3 random seeds used to select the set of $8$ demonstrations, since the choice of in-context demonstrations can significantly affect performance \cite[][\emph{i.a.}]{liu-etal-2022-makes, lu-etal-2022-fantastically, 10.1145/3560815}.
-We select in-context examples from each dataset's associated training set (combined dev and validation sets for MMLU due to the lack of training set).
+For \texttt{curie}, \texttt{davinci}, and \texttt{davinci-instruct-beta} models, we report the mean and standard error over 3 random seeds used to select the set of $8$ demonstrations, since the choice of in-context demonstrations can significantly affect performance \cite[][\emph{i.a.}]{lu-etal-2022-fantastically}.
+We select in-context examples from each dataset's associated training set (combined dev $+$ validation sets for MMLU).

-\paragraph{Prompt Format} We experiment with three prompt formats, which correspond to the format of $x$ in \cref{ssec:labels_vs_questions}.

-The first, "string prompt", only contains $q$ and is thus most similar to next-word prediction.
-The question is given as a string, such as:
+\paragraph{Prompt Format} We experiment with three prompt formats, corresponding to the format of $x$ in \cref{ssec:labels_vs_questions}.
+The first, "$q$", only contains the question and is thus most similar to next-word prediction.
+This is identical to the prompt used by \citet{brown2020language}.
+For example,

 {

 }